Imad Mughniyeh: Early life

-Mughniyeh worked as the chief security for Sayyed Mohammad Hussein Fadlallah, a Shiia cleric and a spiritual mentor to many in Lebanon's Shi'a community, whose political consciousness was on the rise.
-Fadlallah held no formal political role, "opposed violence and sectarian division, and defied growing Iranian influence in Lebanon."

 Personal life

-In 1983, Mughniyeh married his cousin, Saada Badr Al Din, who is the sister of Mustafa Badr Al Din.
+In 1983, Mughniyeh married his cousin, Saada Badr Al Din, who is the sister of Mustafa Badreddine.
 Mughniyeh had three children according to his mother: Fatima (born August 1984), Mustafa (born January 1987), and Jihad (estimated to have been age 25 at death).
 In September 1991, Mugniyeh's wife and children were sent to Tehran for security reasons.
 Later his family began to live in south Lebanon.
 Mughniyeh also married an Iranian woman, Wafaa Mughniyeh, with whom he lived in Damascus.

-On 21 December 1994 a car bomb in Chyah, Beirut, killed Mughniyeh’s brother, Fuad.
+On 21 December 1994 a car bomb in Chyah, Beirut, killed Mughniyeh's brother, Fuad.
 Two other people were killed in the explosion and sixteen wounded.

 Mughniyeh's younger son, Jihad, was killed in the January 2015 Mazraat Amal incident in the Syrian Golan sector on 18 January 2015.
 Five other Hezbollah members and an Iranian Quds Force general were also killed in the attack.